Teoscar Hernández Player Props: Mariners vs. Orioles

-The Seattle Mariners, including Teoscar Hernandez and his .641 slugging percentage over his past 10 games, battle starting pitcher Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Saturday at 4:05 PM ET.
+The Seattle Mariners, including Teoscar Hernandez and his .564 slugging percentage over his past 10 games, battle starting pitcher Kyle Bradish and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 1:35 PM ET.

-In his most recent game, he hit a home run while going 3-for-5 against the Orioles.
+In his most recent game he had a hitless showing (0-for-4) against the Orioles.

 Teoscar Hernández Game Info & Props vs. the Orioles